viking2917/cordova-plugin-jitsi/README.md

 # Summary
 This is based on the repo by findmate, but I updated the JitsiMeet SDK and WebRTC framework to the latest version, to get all features working in a Cordova app.
-It is based on the repo by findmate: https://github.com/findmate/cordova-plugin-jitsi-meet
+The original repo is here: https://github.com/findmate/cordova-plugin-jitsi-meet

 # Installation
 `cordova plugin add https://github.com/cremfert/cordova-plugin-jitsi-meet`